Clint Eastwood: Musical interests

 Eastwood has his own Warner Bros.
-Records-distributed imprint, Malpaso Records, as part of his deal with Warner Brothers.
+Records–distributed imprint, Malpaso Records, as part of his deal with Warner Brothers.
 This deal was unchanged when Warner Music Group was sold by Time Warner to private investors.
-Malpaso Records, which has released all of the scores of Eastwood's films from The Bridges of Madison County onward, has also released the album of a 1996 jazz concert he hosted, titled Eastwood after Hours – Live at Carnegie Hall.
+Malpaso Records, which has released all of the scores of Eastwood's films from The Bridges of Madison County onward, has also released the album of a 1996 jazz concert he hosted, titled Eastwood After Hours – Live at Carnegie Hall.
 He composed the film scores of Mystic River, Million Dollar Baby, Flags of Our Fathers, Grace Is Gone, Changeling, Hereafter, J. Edgar, and the original piano compositions for In the Line of Fire.
-He wrote and performed the song heard over the credits of Gran Torino and also co-wrote "Why Should I Care" with Linda Thompson and Carole Bayer Sager, a song recorded in 1999 by Diana Krall.
+He co-wrote and performed the song heard over the credits of Gran Torino and also co-wrote "Why Should I Care" with Linda Thompson and Carole Bayer Sager, a song recorded in 1999 by Diana Krall.

 The music in Grace Is Gone received two Golden Globe nominations by the Hollywood Foreign Press Association for the 65th Golden Globe Awards.
-Eastwood was nominated for Best Original Score, while the song "Grace is Gone" with music by Eastwood and lyrics by Carole Bayer Sager was nominated for Best Original Song.
+Eastwood was nominated for Best Original Score, while the song "Grace Is Gone" with music by Eastwood and lyrics by Carole Bayer Sager was nominated for Best Original Song.
 It won the Satellite Award for Best Song at the 12th Satellite Awards.
 Changeling was nominated for Best Score at the 14th Critics' Choice Awards, Best Original Score at the 66th Golden Globe Awards, and Best Music at the 35th Saturn Awards.
 On September 22, 2007, Eastwood was awarded an honorary Doctor of Music degree from the Berklee College of Music at the Monterey Jazz Festival, on which he serves as an active board member.
 Upon receiving the award he gave a speech claiming, "It's one of the great honors I'll cherish in this lifetime."